What’s the lowdown?

 As an alternative paracetamol is safer than ibuprofen in terms of its side effects and may be worth trying first, but it has shown to be less effective at reducing period pain.

-What other treatments are there for dysmenorrhea?
+What other treatments are there for dysmenorrhea and period pain?

 Some find that the intensity of their period pains is reduced with hormonal contraception.
 Hormonal contraception thins the lining of the uterus, meaning the body needs to produce fewer prostaglandins to cause contractions and shed the lining.
 Less prostaglandins mean less pain.
 Hormonal contraception can also alter the intensity of your bleeding, not just the pain associated with it.